vmarsterson/PeakQuizzes/README.md

 ## Running the app
 In order to run the app:
 + Build the app by pressing the green hammer button on your ASCode toolbar or command F9
-+ Run the app by pressing the green play button or shift F10
++ Run the app by pressing the green play button or shift F10 - this will launch the emulator from which you can explore the app

 ## Firebase
 + You will not be able to directly view Firebase's Firestore